Children’s Dentistry

 AGES: 18-21

-During the teeh phase and young adult phase, we start to evaluate the presence, location, health and space for the eruption of wisdom teeth (also known as the third molars).
+During the young adult phase, we start to evaluate the presence, location, health and space for the eruption of wisdom teeth (also known as the third molars).

-We can do Invisalign® Teeth Alignment treatment for young adults that want to avoid metal braces while entering university, college or the workforce.
+We also offer Invisalign® Teeth Alignment treatment for young adults that want to avoid metal braces.

 Dental Check-up (Exam)